nextcloud/all-in-one/community-containers/libretranslate/readme.md

 This container bundles LibreTranslate and auto-configures it for you.

 ### Notes

-- Please note that this community container is currently not working since its integration app is not yet compatible with Nextcloud 27 (Hub 6).
-You can follow the progress here: https://github.com/v1r0x/integration_libretranslate/issues/1
 - After the initial startup is done, you might want to change the default language to translate from and to via:
 ```bash
 # Adjust the values `en` and `de` in commands below accordingly